Sarvarian/sarvarian.github.io/contents/2_aban_graph_notation.md

 a new node.

-Tokens are not allowed to start with number or dash characters.
+Tokens are not allowed to start with numerals or dash characters.

 Tokens may start with consecutive period characters.

-Tokens that start with period are also not allowed to have number or dash characters right after their initial period characters.
+Tokens that start with period are also not allowed to have numerals or dash characters right after their initial period characters.